Weighted Vests for Kids: Benefits, Strategies & Guidelines

 What Are Weighted Vests?

-• GREAT FOR THE CLASSROOM OR DURING TRAVEL: This weighted vest for kids with autism is completely portable.
-Add it to your child’s school sensory integration products and bring it on car rides to improve travel for your little sensory seeker.
+- UNLOCK YOUR CHILD’S FULL POTENTIAL: Our Weighted Vest helps kids during school, therapy sessions, or playtime.
+You can add it to your child’s school sensory integration products and bring it on car rides to improve travel for your little sensory seeker.

 Weighted vests are vests with small weights sewn into internal pockets.
 A weighted vest is worn over your child’s regular clothes (although a tight fitting undershirt can sometimes help with the vest fit).